antonioyv502/Digital-Lock-System/README.md

 # Digital-Lock-System (3-bit Input Moore FSM)
 This project presents the design and implementation of a Moore finite state machine (FSM)-based digital lock system using Verilog.
 The system is configured to unlock only upon receiving a specific sequence of 3-bit binary inputs.
 The design was verified using a testbench that simulated the lock’s behavior across eight different test cases.
 These cases included both valid and invalid input sequences to ensure the system transitions correctly between states and behaves as expected under all conditions.
+The design was also fully implemented in hardware on the **PSoC 5LP**, using only logic gates and D-flip-flops inside PSoC Creator.

 ## 🔧 Features
 - Unlocks only on a **precise 3-input sequence**: `011 → 111 → 101`